collabora/WhisperLive/README.md

     - To transcribe an audio file:
     ```python
       from whisper_live.client import TranscriptionClient
-      client = TranscriptionClient("localhost", 9090, is_multilingual=True, lang="hi", translate=True)
+      client = TranscriptionClient(
-      client(audio_file_path)
+        "localhost",
+        9090,
+        is_multilingual=False,
+        lang="en",
+        translate=False,
+        model_size="small"
+      )

+      client("tests/jfk.wav")
     ```
     This command transcribes the specified audio file (audio.wav) using the Whisper model.
 It connects to the server running on localhost at port 9090.
-It also enables the multilingual feature, allowing transcription in multiple languages.
-The language option specifies the target language for transcription, in this case, Hindi ("hi").
+It can also enable the multilingual feature, allowing transcription in multiple languages.
+The language option specifies the target language for transcription, in this case, English ("en").
 The translate option should be set to `True` if we want to translate from the source language to English and `False` if we want to transcribe in the source language.

     - To transcribe from microphone:
     ```python
       from whisper_live.client import TranscriptionClient
-      client = TranscriptionClient(host, port, is_multilingual=True, lang="hi", translate=True)
+      client = TranscriptionClient(
+        "localhost",
+        9090,
+        is_multilingual=True,
+        lang="hi",
+        translate=True,
+        model_size="small"
+      )
       client()
     ```
     This command captures audio from the microphone and sends it to the server for transcription.
-It uses the same options as the previous command, enabling the multilingual feature and specifying the target language and task.
+It uses the multilingual option with `hi` as the selectelanguage, enabling the multilingual feature and specifying the target language and task.
+We use whisper `small` by default but can be changed to any other option based on the requirements and the hardware running the server.

     - To trasncribe from a HLS stream:
     ```python